adam-neto/NYC-Taxi-and-COVID-19/README.md

 - period-level payment mix summaries
 - percentage-point changes relative to the pre-COVID baseline
 - optional borough-level exploratory summaries using pickup borough
+- a held-out machine learning evaluation for trip-level cashless-versus-cash prediction

 The current repository also contains a `final_report/` workspace for the final paper draft, planning notes, and submission checklist files.